nspyre-org/nspyre/docs/contributing.rst

 * When presenting Python code, use single-quoted strings (``'hello'`` instead of ``"hello"``); this applies to code as well!
 * Make sure to show examples of code output and expected results.
 The use of screenshots for GUI elements is acceptable, but make sure the resolution is high enough.
 * Refer to the .rst file for this section as a reference for good format styling.
-* Don't go more than three levels of headings; a maximum of two levels is encouraged.
+* Don't go more than three levels of headings deep; a maximum of two levels is encouraged.

 Writing Docs